genelet/godbi/README.md

 #### Create a new handle

-Use this function:
+Use this function to create a new _DBI_ handle.
 ```
 dbi := &DBI{DB: the_standard_sql_handle}
 ```

 #### Example

-Create a DBI instance; use it to create a new database and a table; add few rows; and query them.
-The results are output to the data structures _lists_ as slice of maps.
+In this example, we create a MySQL handle using database credentials in the environment; then create a new table name _letters_ and add 3 rows.
+We query the data using _SelectSQL_ and get the result in the data structures _lists_ as slice of maps.
 ```
 package main